VarnikaChandra/Healthy-Recipe-Analysis/README.md

 | 2000 meatloaf                 | 475785    | 90      | 13             | 267.0    | 4.0         | 0                |

 🔗 [Click here to view full dataset preview (HTML)](preview_table.html)

+###Univariate Analysis
+**Protein Levels Across Healthy Recipes**
+<iframe
+  src="assets/protein_dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+This histogram displays the distribution of protein content in health-tagged recipes.
+The distribution is right-skewed, with most recipes containing under 20 grams of protein, suggesting that while high-protein options exist, the majority of "healthy" recipes on the platform tend to be lower in protein.

 ## Framing a Prediction Problem